Last spike (Canadian Pacific Railway): In popular culture

 The most notable accounts of the construction and completion of the CPR are Pierre Berton's twin volumes The National Dream and The Last Spike, which together are depicted in the Canadian television docudrama miniseries The National Dream, an eight-part series that premiered in 1974, whose rated audience of three million within Canada set a record for CBC in terms of dramatic programming.

 Another recollection of this event is the narrative poem entitled Towards the Last Spike by E. J. Pratt.

-A board game published under the name The Last Spike had as its object the financing and construction of a trans-Canadian railway.
+A board game published under the name The Last Spike had the financing and construction of a trans-Canadian railway as its object.

-The current Canadian passport features the last spike (le dernier crampon) on pages 10 and 11, along with the Ross photograph of Donald Alexander Smith.
+A previous version (prior to 2023) of the Canadian passport features the last spike (le dernier crampon) on pages 10 and 11, along with the Ross photograph of Smith.